soraghallaigh/FH-Training-App-Sencha/README.md

 ## Task

 Try updating your Viewport.js and Home.js files to allow navigation to the Map View.
-This is the same concept as navigating to the twitter view.
+This is the same concept as including the home view.
+You will need to include a handler function in Home.js on the map icon that uses 'app.views.viewport.setActiveItem(view, animation)' function.

 When you have tried this move on to the next steps for a solution.

 ## Step 6